Believing without Seeing

 June 10 | 1 Peter 1:8-9

-“Though not seeing Him, you love him, whom you are not now seeing but believing in, rejoicing with indescribable and glory-filled joy acquiring the ending goal of your faith, salvation of your souls.”
+“Though not seeing Him, you love Him, whom you are not now seeing but believing in, rejoicing with indescribable and glory-filled joy, acquiring the ending goal of your faith, salvation of your souls.”
 (1 Peter 1:8–9)

-And yet you know Jesus.
-You haven’t seen his physical appearance but you love him.
-You serve him with joy because you have met him, even if it’s a different way than Peter did.
-You have put your trust and faith in him without seeing his physical face.
-And you are saved because you have seen him and trusted him.
+Yet, so is even if it’s it you know Jesus.
+You haven’t seen His physical appearance but you love Him.
+You serve Him with joy because you have met Him.
+You have put your trust in Him without seeing His physical face.
+You are saved because you have seen Him with eyes of faith.

 Action Step: See Jesus as your Savior and Friend.
-Thank him that you can see him with eyes of faith.
-Praise him for his goodness to you.
+Thank Him that you can see Him with eyes of faith.
+Praise Him for His goodness to you.

-Jesus, I love you for who you are and what you have done for me.
-You have poured out your love and grace upon me.
-Continue to reveal yourself to me.
+Jesus, I love You for who You are and what You have done for me.
+You have poured out Your love and grace upon me.
+Continue to reveal Yourself to me.

 Leave a Reply